We had a fantastic holiday in Spain that was better and cheaper than a package holiday. Here's some tips on how we did

-I don’t know if that was rumour or real, but it’s a good idea to not advertise yourself as a car hire, especially if you park up somewhere and have your luggage in the boot.
+I don’t know if that was a rumour or real, but it’s a good idea to not advertise yourself as using car hire, especially if you park up somewhere and have your luggage in the boot.
 Looking at the rear sticker in our hire care, it had been removed so many times before that it was barely stuck to the window anyway.

 Driving in Spain

 In many ways, driving in Spain is very similar to driving in France.

 Motorways and the open roads were fine.
 However, some road junctions are just mad in towns and villages, and I can only think that the road planners never quite understood what a roundabout is.

 We found several instances where there would be a large roundabout but with a road going through the middle of it, and some approach roads not quite joining the roundabout but bypassing it.
 And they don’t appear to standardise on give way rules, so each of these quirky roundabouts had to be handled differently.

 After doing some of these several times, they became easier, but I confess I didn't enjoy driving in Spain on some days.
 Lots of U-Turns.

 Our villa was up in the hills in an area called La Nucia, and it was fantastic.

 The owner wasn’t there to meet us when we arrived but there was another ex-pat to give us the keys and show us around.
 There was also an ex-pat pool cleaner & gardener that visited a few times whilst we were there.
 Both provided great info on where to visit.

 We booked a villa with a private pool.
 After all, if we were going to live it up, we had to do this in style 😉

 The pool was fantastic and great for the kids.
 If you are thinking of hiring a villa, it is well worth getting one with its own pool.